Can You Do Yoga During Periods? Yes, These 8 Simple Poses

 Menstrual periods can cause a host of aches and pains, cramps in the abdominal region, and even anxiety and fatigue.
 If the very thought of exercising at all during your period seems like a challenge, take heart.
 As the National Health Service explains, exercise actually helps relieve pain.1 And yoga is a good option on various counts.

-Of the various exercise options available, yoga can be especially good because certain poses or asanas could actually help ease period pains, cramps, and even symptoms like anxiety.
-As one piece of research found, practicing specific yoga asanas during a period helped reduce both the duration as well as the severity of the primary dysmenorrhea or menstrual cramps and the associated pain.2
+Of the various exercise options available, yoga can be especially good because certain poses or asanas could actually help ease period pains, cramps, and even symptoms of anxiety.
+As one piece of research found, practicing specific yoga asanas during a period helped reduce both the duration and the severity of menstrual cramps.2

-Research has found that yoga can actually reduce anger, anxiety, depression and other psychological issues that crop up during the menstrual cycle in women.
+Most women experience mood swings, anger, irritability, depression, and anxiety before their period.
+This is known as premenstrual syndrome.
+For some women, these blues may carry on until the end of their period.
+Research has found that yoga can actually reduce these psychological issues that crop up during the menstrual cycle in women.
 They also help with overall mental well-being.3

 1. Fish Pose Or Matsyasana

-This pose can help alleviate pain and aches due to menstrual cramps.10.
+This pose can help alleviate pain and aches due to menstrual cramps.4.
 Here’s what you need to do:

 - Lie on your back, keeping your legs straight and arms by your side, feet together.

-- Place your hands palms down, beneath your thighs.
+- Place your hands palm down, beneath your thighs.

 - Now press down onto your elbows, arching your back and inhaling as you do so.